-Two sets of focus group meetings are planned during the course of this project.
-Focus groups provide an effective platform for the project team to pose questions that facilitate an organic style of discussion with a small group of community members and stakeholders.
-The project team is looking for key insights from community members that are not typically obtainable via traditional analytical methods.
+Two sets of focus group meetings were planned during the course of this project.
+Focus groups provided an effective platform for the project team to pose questions that facilitate an organic style of discussion with a small group of community members and stakeholders.
+The project team looked for key insights from community members that are not typically obtainable via traditional analytical methods.

-At least 10 focus groups will be carried out with key stakeholders to gather information that will inform the Existing Conditions Report.
+At least 7 focus groups were carried out with key stakeholders to gather information, some of which were used to inform the Existing Conditions Report.
 The key stakeholders are listed below: